nrfconnect/sdk-nrf/samples/net/mqtt/doc/description.rst

 The sample supports Transport Layer Security (TLS) and it can be enabled through overlay configuration files included in the sample.

 .. note::
-   When enabling TLS and building for nRF9160 based boards, the size of the incoming message cannot exceed 2 kB.
+   When enabling TLS and building for nRF91 Series devices, the size of the incoming message cannot exceed 2 kB.
    This is due to a limitation in the modem's internal TLS buffers.

 Configuration